 \subsection{Exact Solution of \gls{CPOMDP}}

-As shown in \cite{smallwood1973optimal}, the value function of a \gls{POMDP} is a \gls{PWLC} function over the infinite belief simplex (i.e. denoted by $\Delta$).
-Thus, authors in \cite{Cassandra98exactand} characterize the value function as a finite set of value function vectors, i.e. called hyperplans.
-Each vector represents the optimal value function in a given region of the belief space.
-The exact solution of the \gls{CPOMDP} consists of representing the value functions $V_t^{r,\pi}$ and $V_t^{c,\pi}$ as \gls{PWLC} functions over the infinite belief simplex $\Delta$.
-Therefore, the reward and cost value functions $V_t^{r,\pi}$ and $V_t^{c,\pi}$ are represented as a finite set $\mathcal{V}_t$ of $\alpha$-vectors pairs $\left(\alpha_r^{i},\alpha_c^{i} \right)$.
-Considering $\mathcal{V}_t$ the set of $\alpha$-vectors pairs at epoch $t$, then the set $\mathcal{V}_{t+1}$ at the following epoch is constructed by applying the following dynamic programming update over all the action-observation pairs: \begin{enumerate} \item Compute the immediate reward and cost of taking action $\bm{a}$:
+\cite{smallwood1973optimal} shows that the value function of \gls{POMDP} is a \gls{PWLC} function over the infinite belief simplex (denoted by $\Delta$).
+Thus, the value function can be characterized by a finite set of value function vectors (hyperplans) \cite{Cassandra98exactand}.
+Each vector represents the optimal value of the value function in a given region of the belief space.
+The exact solution of the \gls{CPOMDP}, proposed in \cite{isom2008piecewise}, is inspired from the value iteration of \gls{POMDP}.
+This technique presents the value functions $V_t^{r,\pi}$ and $V_t^{c,\pi}$ as \gls{PWLC} functions over the infinite belief simplex $\Delta$.
+Therefore, the reward and cost value functions $V_t^{r,\pi}$ and $V_t^{c,\pi}$ are represented as a finite set of $\alpha$-vectors pairs $\left(\alpha_r^{i},\alpha_c^{i} \right)$.